North American Numbering Plan: Growth problems

-Decrease of growth rate
+Number conservation

-Recognizing that the proliferation of area codes was due largely to the telecom deregulation act and the assignment of numbers in blocks of ten thousand, the FCC instructed NANPA, by then administered by Neustar, to alleviate the numbering shortage.
-As a result, number pooling was piloted in 2001 as a system for allocating local numbers to carriers in blocks of 1,000 rather than 10,000.
-Because of the then design of the switched telephone network, this was a considerable technical obstacle.
-Number pooling was implemented with another technical obstacle, local number portability.
+Recognizing that the proliferation of area codes was due largely to the telecom deregulation act and the assignment of telephone numbers in blocks of ten thousand, the FCC instructed NANPA, then administered by Neustar, to alleviate the numbering shortage.
+As a result, number pooling was piloted in 2001 as a system for allocating telephone numbers to carriers in blocks of 1,000 using the first digit of the line number.
+The existing design of the switching network made this a considerable technical obstacle.
+Number pooling was implemented with local number portability, another technical advancement.

-The program has been implemented in much of the United States by state regulators.
+The conservation program has been implemented in much of the United States by state regulators.
 Some cities have also implemented rate center consolidation; fewer rate centers resulted in more efficient use of telephone numbers, as carriers would reserve blocks of 1,000 or 10,000 numbers in each of multiple rate centers in the same area even if they had relatively few clients in the area.
-(A rate center is a geographical area used by a Local Exchange Carrier (LEC) to determine the boundaries for local calling, billing and assigning phone numbers.
-Typically a call within a rate center is local, while a call from one rate center to another is a long-distance call.)
+A rate center is a geographical area used by a Local Exchange Carrier (LEC) to determine the boundaries for local calling, billing and assigning phone numbers.
+Typically a call within a rate center is local, while a call from one rate center to another is a long-distance call.
 Together with aggressive reclamation of unused number blocks from telecom providers, number pooling has reduced the need for additional area codes, so that many previously designated area splits and overlays have been postponed indefinitely.

-Canada never implemented number pooling, so that even the smallest villages are rate centers and every Competitive local exchange carrier (CLEC) is assigned blocks of ten thousand numbers.
+Canada has not implemented number pooling, so that every competitive local exchange carrier (CLEC) is assigned an entire central office prefix (10,000 numbers).

 New area codes outside the contiguous United States and Canada

-Before 1995, all NANP countries and territories outside the contiguous United States, Alaska, Hawaii and Canada shared the area code 809.
-This included Puerto Rico and the U.S. Virgin Islands.
-Each has since been recognized as a distinct numbering plan area.
-Area code 809 has been split several times and exclusively serves the Dominican Republic.
-The United States Pacific territories of the Northern Mariana Islands and Guam joined the NANP in 1997, and American Samoa became an NANP member in October 2004.
-The Dutch possession of Sint Maarten was originally scheduled to join the NANP on May 31, 2010, but the changeover was postponed to September 30, 2011.